baltimore-sun-data/housing-map/README.md

 * x Add general credit text to the bottom, with a link out to the ESRI version of the map
 * x Move from gist to bitbucket and update documentation
 * x Start doing all your dev/testing on your mac rather than the server.
 This will allow scss compilations
+* x Extract css into its own file
-* Get css into scss form using css2sass.herokuapp.com, just to practice good habits.
-Extract it to its own file
+* Get css into scss form using css2sass.herokuapp.com to practice good habits.
+(Actually, no need; just add a couple variables.)
+* Update sample push cycle to include scss compilation
 * Small maps miss some dots.
-Take screenshots of close-in views, then overlay for better size/thoroughness.
+Take screenshots of close-in views, then overlay for better size/thoroughness
 * - Arundel
 * - Carroll
 * - Harford